-An Operator who is a registered health care professional may also be entitled, in accordance with the Employer's procedures, as an IR(ME)R Referrer to refer individuals for exposure to a Practitioner.
+An Operator who is a registered healthcare professional may also be entitled, in accordance with the Employer's procedures, as an IR(ME)R Referrer to refer individuals for exposure to a Practitioner.
 For Operators who are not medically trained this is likely to be for specific examinations and detailed within a defined scope of practice.
+This may be required to expedite further investigation considered necessary at the time of the clinical evaluation.
+Sonographers, and other individuals who are not registered healthcare professionals, cannot act as IR(ME)R Referrers.